Styling the Embedded Operator Widget

 Global Theming

-You may override the default fonts in the widget, by passing in a data-font-family-override
+You may override the default fonts in the widget, by passing in a font-family-override

 prop to the Operators widget.
 If you are using an external font, ensure that it is properly loaded on your embedding website.